devopsdays/devopsdays-web/content/events/2023-des-moines/location.md

 +++

-Devopsdays Des Moines will be returning to the Community Choice Credit Union Convention Center (http://www.iowaeventscenter.com/convention-center) for our event.
+Agile + DevOpsDays Des Moines will be returning to the Community Choice Credit Union Convention Center (http://www.iowaeventscenter.com/convention-center) for our event.

 ```
 Iowa Events Center